tronsha/apitk-dtomapper-bundle/README.md

 mapper into an DTO.
 When you return an array of data in your controller, the mapper will be called on every single element.
 You don't have to worry about that.

+You can throw a `UnmappableException` if you want to skip some elements of the array.

 Also the bundle auto generates a swagger response with code 200 and the corresponding DTO scheme (respectively an array of DTOs), so you don't have to add the redundant `@SWG\Response()`.
 For this to work, just take care that your Mapper has a correct return typehint (f.e.